Jaden51/Online-Auction-App/README.md

 - As a user, I want to be able to search and see the list of items to bid on
 - As a user, I want to be able to place a bid on an item in the store
 - As a user, I want to be able to buy an item if I reach the buyout price of that item

+## Phase 4: Task 2
+- I introduced a type hierarchy.
+- The classes include Store (superclass), AuctionStore, UserStore, UploadItem (subclasses).
+- The subclasses override two methods from the superclass, createComponents and updateLists.
+- Each subclass has distinct functionality as they all relate to different menus in the app.

+## Phase 4: Task 3
+- The AuctionApp class has lots of fields relating to different tasks.
+I would move some fields and methods to different classes to increase cohesion.
+- Everytime a change is made in the app, all the classes must also update.
+I did this very inefficiently and during refactoring I could use Javas Observer to update the required classes.
+- The type hierarchy introduced between the different stores (menus) does not follow the LSP.
+I would keep the abstract class Store to keep all the methods which stay the same throughout and extract an interface for all the methods which have different implementations in the subclasses.